29 September 2017

 As a teenager in Paris, I used to come to Rue d'Argout to visit a popular fashion emporium known as Le Shop.
 These days, I'm more interested in the sleek, understated coffee bar, MATAMATA, a few doors down.

-With work space in the larger basement room and avocado toast on the menu, MATAMATA is one of the hipper cafés in Paris's speciality coffee scene.
+With work space in the larger basement room and avocado toast on the menu, MATAMATA is one of the hipper cafés in Paris's specialty coffee scene.
 It was the coffee that brought me, of course, and my friend and I both ordered a Kalita Wave-brewed pourover.
 The featured coffee was a Guatemalan Renardo Ovalle from Café Mokxa, a roastery based in Lyon and Strasbourg.
 We sat at one of the small tables on the pavement and enjoyed the coffee's cocoa and praline notes as it cooled.

 MATAMATA is located at 58 Rue d'Argout in the 2nd arrondissement (Métro: Sentier).
 Website.
 Instagram.